-The City of Chicago adopted an ordinance in March 2016 imposing a tax on other tobacco products that would have gone into effect July 1, 2016.
+The City of Chicago adopted a tax on other tobacco products that was ultimately struck down by the Illinois Supreme Court, so the City has never collected taxes on other tobacco products.
+The City adopted an ordinance in March 2016 imposing a tax on other tobacco products that would have gone into effect July 1, 2016.
 The ordinance included taxes of \$1.80 per ounce for both smoking tobacco and smokeless tobacco, \$0.20 per cigar for both little and large cigars and \$0.60 per ounce of pipe tobacco.
-However, a complaint was filed in the Circuit

-Court of Cook County challenging the City's authority to impose a tax on these products and the July 1, 2016 implementation date was deferred until the matter was resolved by the courts.8
+However, a complaint was filed in the Circuit Court of Cook County challenging the City's authority to impose a tax on these products and the July 1, 2016 implementation date was deferred until the matter was resolved by the courts.10

 On January 20, 2017, the Cook County Circuit Court ruled that the City's tax on other tobacco products violated a state law that prohibited home rule municipalities in Illinois from imposing a tax on other tobacco products after July 1, 1993.
-Chicago had a cigarette tax in place but not a tax on other tobacco products before July 1, 1993.
 The City appealed in April 2017.
 The Illinois Appellate Court then overturned the Circuit Court decision on December 20, 2018 as too narrow a reading of State statute.
 The Appeals Court ruled that in the statute, cigarettes or tobacco products was meant to be a broad category and therefore, since the City imposed a tax on cigarettes before the deadline, the City may also impose a tax on other tobacco products.

-The plaintiff appealed to the Illinois Supreme Court, and the Supreme Court issued a decision on December 19, 2019 overturning the Appeals Court ruling and effectively striking down the City's tax on other tobacco products.
-The Supreme Court decision stated that the language in state law was intended to prohibit future municipal taxes on cigarettes or other tobacco products unless the tax was enacted before July 1, 1993.10
+The plaintiff appealed to the Illinois Supreme Court, and the Supreme Court issued a decision on December 19, 2019, overturning the Appeals Court ruling and effectively striking down the City's tax on other tobacco products.
+The Supreme Court decision stated that the language in state law was intended to prohibit future municipal taxes on cigarettes or other tobacco products unless the tax was enacted before July 1, 1993.12

-Liquid Nicotine Products
+Electronic Cigarette (Liquid Nicotine) Products

-In 2016 the City of Chicago and Cook County began imposing a tax on liquid nicotine products.
-Cook County's rate of tax on liquid nicotine is \$0.20 per fluid milliliter, effective since May 1, 2016.
-Chicago began taxing liquid nicotine on January 1, 2016 at the rate of \$0.80 per product unit and \$0.55 per fluid milliliter of liquid nicotine.
-The City of Chicago increased its tax on liquid nicotine to \$1.50 per product unit and \$1.20 per milliliter of fluid on September 20, 2018.
-Effective July 1, 2019, the State of Illinois began taxing liquid nicotine products (e-cigarettes) at 15% of the wholesale price.
+In 2016, the City of Chicago and Cook County began imposing a tax on electronic cigarettes.
+Cook County's rate of tax on electronic cigarettes is \$0.20 per fluid milliliter, effective May 1, 2016.
+Chicago began taxing liquid nicotine on January 1, 2016, at the rate of \$0.80 per product unit and \$0.55 per fluid milliliter of liquid nicotine.
+The City of Chicago increased its tax on electronic cigarettes to \$1.50 per product unit and \$1.20 per milliliter of fluid on September 20,